vahidk/EffectivePyTorch/README.md

 print(softmax(torch.tensor([1000., 0.])).numpy())  # prints [ 1., 0.]
 ```

 Let's look at a more complicated case.
 Consider we have a classification problem.
 We use the softmax function to produce probabilities from our logits.
 We then define our loss function to be the cross entropy between our predictions and the labels.
-Recall that cross entropy for a categorical distribution can be simply defined as `xe(p, q) = Σ p_i log(q_i)`.
+Recall that cross entropy for a categorical distribution can be simply defined as `xe(p, q) = -Σ p_i log(q_i)`.
 So a naive implementation of the cross entropy would look like this:

 ```python
 def unstable_softmax_cross_entropy(labels, logits):